lawrencetang20/oilresearch/documentation/figure_4/figure_4.md

 # More Details for Urals Brent Discount (Figure 4)

-Look at FINAL_DATA.xlsx in excel_csv to get the whole overview
+Look at figure_4.xlsx to get the whole overview

 ## Sources